 Sientra Announces Preliminary Results from Clinical Study and The First Shipment of Viality™ Fat Transfer System

-Data Supports Enhanced Viability of Fat in Breast Augmentation and Reconstruction Using the Viality System

-/EIN News/ -- IRVINE, Calif., March 01, 2023 (GLOBE NEWSWIRE) -- Sientra, Inc. (NASDAQ: SIEN) (“Sientra” or the “Company”), a medical aesthetics company uniquely focused on plastic surgeons, today announced that it has begun commercial shipping of its Viality™ with AuraClens™ fat transfer system.
+IRVINE, Calif., March 01, 2023 (GLOBE NEWSWIRE) -- Sientra, Inc. SIEN ("Sientra" or the "Company"), a medical aesthetics company uniquely focused on plastic surgeons, today announced that it has begun commercial shipping of its Viality™ with AuraClens™ fat transfer system.
 The Company also announced the release of preliminary results from its on-going, multi-center, long-term volume retention clinical study with Viality.
 These preliminary results show over 80% volume retention at both the 3- and 6-month timepoints, making Viality the first, and only, system to have clinically demonstrated such high levels of retention.

 "The promising results showcased in this preliminary data mirrors what I am seeing clinically with the patients I have treated with Viality to-date," said board-certified plastic surgeon and clinical study investigator, Dr. Sachin M. Shridharani, MD, FACS.
 "Fat transfer has been gaining popularity for the past decade, and with Viality, Sientra has not only contributed to an unmet market need though superior fat retention rates, but allows me to offer my patients predictable outcomes, with the natural results they are looking for."